 • Shiitake Udon Stir Fry: Add a cup of thinly sliced shiitake mushrooms in the stir fry!

-This simple Udon Stir Fry is loaded with flavor and packed with delicious ingredients.
-Thick, chewy udon noodles, ground meat, and loads of veggies are all tossed in an addictive stir fry sauce!
-Dinner ready in 30 minutes or less and picky eater approved!
+This easy Udon Stir Fry is full of flavor and packed with thick udon noodles, ground meat, and veggies, all tossed in an irresistible sauce.
+Ready in 30 minutes and picky eater approved!

 Ingredients